WebberZone/top-10/readme.txt

 6. Go to **Top 10 &raquo; Overall Popular Posts** and **Top 10 &raquo; Daily Popular Posts** to view the list of popular posts

+Alternatively, search for **Top 10** from Plugins &raquo; Top 10 within your WordPress admin.

 == Frequently Asked Questions ==